Last updated Feb 10, 2023

 Once deployed, you won't be able to install the app from the production environment until your Marketplace listing is approved.

-Checking the licence status
+Checking the license status

 For licensed apps, additional context data is passed into the function invocation that allows the app to determine the current license state.